Dru-O7/Network-Analyser/README.md

   - Distribution of protocols (pie chart)
   - Share of each protocol between IPs (stacked bar chart)

-#### Files
+#### 📂 Files
-- `main.py`: Python script for analyzing PCAP files.
+- `main.py`: Python script for PCAP file analysis.
-- `server.js`: Node.js server for handling file uploads and script execution.
+- `server.js`: Node.js server for file uploads and script execution.
-- `index.html`: HTML file for the web interface.
+- `index.html`: HTML file for the user interface.
-- `styles.css`: CSS file for styling the web interface.
+- `styles.css`: CSS file for enhanced styling.
-- `script.js`: JavaScript file for client-side scripting.
+- `script.js`: JavaScript file for interactive features.

-#### Demo and Installation
+#### 📹 Demo and Installation
-Watch the demo and installation on [YouTube](https://youtu.be/3ZLSvOzc9ns).
+Experience the demo and installation process on [YouTube](https://youtu.be/3ZLSvOzc9ns).